 It’s estimated that as many as 80% of adult Americans experience back pain during their lifetimes.
-At the Pain Institute of Southern Arizona (PISA), the skilled interventional pain physicians offer comprehensive treatment for a variety of issues that can lead to chronic back pain.
-Custom treatment plans are available at offices throughout Tucson, Oro Valley, Green Valley, Safford, Benson and Willcox, Arizona, to address pain and other debilitating side effects of back injuries and conditions.
-Find out which treatments are right for your back pain by calling the office nearest you or by requesting a consultation online.
+At the Pain Institute of Southern Arizona, the pain medicine physicians offer comprehensive treatment for a variety of issues that can lead to chronic back pain.
+Custom treatment plans are available at five offices in Oro Valley, Green Valley, and Tucson, Arizona.
+You can also visit Regional Pain Institute in Apache Junction, San Tan Valley, and Gilbert, Arizona, a division of the Pain Institute of Southern Arizona.
+Find out by calling the office nearest you or by using the online booking feature.

 Back pain can develop due to injuries, trauma, or degenerative diseases that progress as you get older.

 Some of the most common causes of persistent back pain include:

 You may also develop chronic back pain due to osteoporosis, a condition that causes the bones of your spine to weaken, increasing your risk for bone fractures.

 If your cervical spine is affected by injury or disease, you can develop pain and issues that affect the range of motion you have in your neck.
 If injury or disease affects your lumbar spine, you’ll develop pain and related symptoms that affect your lower back, which can also radiate down into your buttocks and legs.